danjones457/calorg/README.md

 ## The problem

-When trying to organise an event with friends it can often be difficult to find a date that everyone is available to attend that event.
+When trying to organise an event with friends it can often be difficult to find a date that everyone is available to attend.

 ## The solution